Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 Q: Do horses need shoes for trail riding?

-It can be very beneficial for horses that do trail riding to wear shoes.
-Wearing shoes provides protection, traction, and correction, all which is beneficial for different terrains.
+It can be beneficial for horses that do trail riding to wear shoes.
+Wearing shoes provides protection, traction, and correction, all of which are beneficial for different terrains.

 Q: Do racehorses wear shoes?

-Almost all racehorses do wear shoes, with the majority of them wearing aluminum plates.
-However, depending on the type of racetrack turf, certain restrictions do apply to the type of shoe that can be worn.
+Almost all racehorses wear shoes, with the majority of them wearing aluminum plates.
+However, depending on the type of racetrack turf, there are certain restrictions regarding the type of shoe that can be worn.

 Q: Why do wild horses not need shoes?